arunbaby0/arunbaby.com/_pages/contact.md

 A few things to know so we don't have awkward misunderstandings:

 - **Direct, not rude**: I value honesty and efficiency over pleasantries.
-If I'm blunt, it's not personal—just how I communicate.
+If I'm blunt, it's not personal, just how I communicate.
 - **Substance over small talk**: Let's dive into the interesting stuff quickly.
 - **Async-first**: I prefer written communication (email, docs) with scheduled calls when needed.
 This lets both of us think clearly.
 - **Response time**: Usually within 48 hours for emails.
 Faster for urgent, well-defined matters.